schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Supposition

-A metal pickling operator succeeds a appeasement at a paced trail.
+A metal pickling operator succeeds an appeasement at a paced trail.

 ## Eroded Editor